-Accept your fate: you can't escape the smart home
+Accept your fate: You can't escape the smart home

 The list of either static or mobile home companion devices was surprisingly robust this year.
 Two stand out.

 Among the flood of baby and parenting-focused tech, Mattel's Aristotle is one of the most ambitious thanks to its split personality.
 Yes, it's another smart speaker with Alexa built into it.
-Prompt it with "Hey, Aristotle," and you or your kids engage its alter-ego.
+But prompt it with "Hey, Aristotle" instead, and you or your kids engage its alter-ego.

 Among Aristotle's tricks, it can sing a baby back to sleep, read from a list of books, play games.
 It even has a manners option that requires your kids to say "please" before it will acknowledge a request.
-If that's not enough, it also comes with a camera for keeping an eye on your kid's room, a bracelet option to help track if your child has completed his or her chores, and, of course, the ability to trigger sound effects with compatible Mattel toys.
-Why even parent?
+If that's not enough, it also comes with a camera for keeping an eye on your kid's room, a bracelet option to help track if your child has completed his or her chores, and of course, the ability to trigger sound effects with compatible Mattel toys.
+Real-world parents, presumably, are sitting in the next room with their feet up while Aristotle doles out the life lessons.

-Kuri, from Mayfield Robotics, looks like a refugee from Pixar's Wall-e.
-It seems to have its own voice control tech (other robots use Alexa), and most importantly a ton of charm.
+Kuri, from Mayfield Robotics, looks like a refugee from Pixar's "WALL-E." It seems to have its own voice control tech (other robots use Alexa).
+But most importantly, it's got a ton of charm.

-Cute-eyed Kuri will toodle along on the floor, patrolling the halls with its camera.
+Cute-eyed Kuri will toddle along on the floor, patrolling the halls with its camera.
 It an play music and podcasts, tell you the weather, and even, supposedly, recognize faces.
 I'm skeptical of the market for free roaming bots that aren't vacuums.
 The utility doesn't seem to be there yet to sway city dwellers to let a floor drone mess up the already cramped flow of a 1,000 square foot apartment.
-Sony's Aibo, of course, showed that consumers can fall in love with a robot.
+But years ago, Sony's Aibo showed that consumers can fall in love with a robot.
 For those with the square footage to spare, Kuri looks to have that kind of appeal.

-Alongside these larger trends, the more traditional smart home hardware--lights, switches, locks--were present here too.
-If you didn't hear much from Apple and its HomeKit smart home service at the show, it's because most of its news centered around these kinds of products, which aren't as flashy as cars and fridges and robots.
+Alongside these larger trends, the more traditional smart home hardware -- lights, switches, locks -- were present here too.
+If you didn't hear much from Apple and its HomeKit smart home service at the show, it's because most of its news centered on these kinds of products, which aren't as flashy as cars and fridges and robots.